Question:

 Side Effects of a Dog Eating Too Much Pumpkin

-Healthy dogs can eat canned pumpkin puree occasionally without safety concerns.
-Dogs with sensitive digestion might need to avoid it if it causes excessive gas or diarrhea.
-Check with your vet before giving it to diabetic dogs as it could alter blood glucose control if you feed it to your dog regularly.
+It can cause excessive gas or diarrhea for dogs that are sensitive.
+Check with your vet before giving it to diabetic dogs as it could alter blood sugar control if you feed it to your dog regularly.

 Can Dogs Eat Pumpkin Seeds?

-While pumpkin seeds are not necessarily toxic to dogs, there are other reasons not to give them to your pup.
-Dogs have teeth made for tearing and cutting so they chew the same way humans do.
-Dogs are likely to swallow pumpkin seeds whole.
+Dogs have teeth made for tearing and cutting so they don’t chew the same way humans do.
+They’re likely to swallow pumpkin seeds whole.

 1. Canned pumpkin can be placed on top of or mixed into dry dog food at mealtime.